pisuthd/react-defi-widget/README.md

 ## Introduction

-`react-defi-widget` is a React widget that allows your website visitors to quickly and easily convert tokens from the widget and the website owner can collect a fee from each transaction up to 3% (paid in BNT token).
-You would need `web3-react` imported on your app and passing its context through props to the widget component.
+`react-defi-widget` is a React widget that allows your website visitors to quickly and easily access automated liquidity pools (Bancor, ...) in Ethereum blockchain where they can convert tokens to another seamlessly and completely permissionless as well as stake liquidity to the pool.
+You can embed the widget and set a fee that allows take commissions up to 3% from each transaction all you need is `web3-react` been imported on your app and passing its context through props to the widget component.

 ## Preview